 - (c) analyse or collate information such that it could be used to obtain information about new services or moved services; or - (d) obtain information about movement between CSPs or for establishment of marketing databases. - 4.3.13 The IPND Manager will make available daily updates of the IPND as indicated by the IPND Technical Requirements to Data Users within the same Approved Purpose category on an equitable basis. - 4.3.14 Where a Data User requests data to be provided by particular fields, format and/or media (storage device, CD etc), the IPND Manager must provide advice to that Data User regarding the cost and time involved.
-Where the Data User decides to proceed, the IPND Manager must respond in a reasonable timeframe and on an equitable basis. - 4.3.15 All PNCD and PNDD will be encrypted and transferred via secure electronic means as specified via file transfer protocol, unless under exceptional circumstances where an alternate secure process is negotiated.
+Where the Data User decides to proceed, the IPND Manager must respond in a reasonable timeframe and on an equitable basis.

-- 4.3.16 The IPND Technical Requirements document provided by the IPND Manager to Data Users and Data Providers must contain a description of the standard file transfer mechanisms and formats. - 4.3.17 A Data User may request a download of all the data contained in the IPND relevant to it at a specific point in time, that is, a bulk data refresh.
+- 4.3.15 All PNCD and PNDD will be encrypted and transferred via secure electronic means as specified in the IPND Technical Requirements and the Access to Internet Interface Service documents provided by the IPND Manager to Data Users and Data Providers via file transfer protocol, unless under exceptional circumstances where an alternate secure process is negotiated. - 4.3.16 The IPND Technical Requirements and the Access to Internet Interface Service documents provided by the IPND Manager to Data Users and Data Providers must contain a description of the standard file transfer mechanisms and formats. - 4.3.17 A Data User may request a download of all the data contained in the IPND relevant to it at a specific point in time, that is, a bulk data refresh.
 A bulk data refresh may be arranged by the IPND Manager upon request.
 Data Users should provide a reasonable timeframe of advance notification when making such requests. - 4.3.18 The IPND Manager must provide information referred to in clause 4.3.17 within a reasonable timeframe.